williamhzo/astro-williamhzo.me/src/content/notes/03-letting-go-of-pixel-perfect.md

 ## The illusion of the source of truth

 Wireframes are often seen as the unique, irrefutable _source of truth_.
-In that sense spacings, font sizes, line heights, widths, and heights (to name a few) need to be a 1:1 match between design assets and production code.
+In that sense spacings, font sizes, line heights, widths, and heights (to name a few) would need to be a perfect 1:1 match between design assets and production code.

-That's what is often wrongfully flagged as "pixel-perfect" development: when given a "final" design (i.e. approved by stakeholders), the developer's job is to implement it following the exact same pixel values mentioned above.
+This is often flagged as "pixel-perfect" development: when given a "final" design (i.e. approved by stakeholders), the developer's job would only be to implement it following the exact same pixel values in the wireframes.

-Moreover, most design-system-related content is contained within these design assets.
-It's fairly common to use Figma or Sketch files to design and define the component library's elements, icons, brand's [design tokens](https://spectrum.adobe.com/page/design-tokens/#Introduction), documentation & guidelines, etc.

-This coupled with the fact that many teams work in a traditional linear way regarding a project's lifecycle, something along the lines of:
+This coupled with the fact that some teams work in a traditional linear way regarding a project's lifecycle, something along the lines of:

 1. research
 2. sketches/prototypes/low-fidelity wireframes